juanfresia/coriolis/docs/jarl_spec.md

 Examples:

 ```
-# All items are must have been produced before consumed
+# All items must have been produced before consuming all
-for every item_id and any cid, pid:
+for every item_id and any pid:
-produce(pid, item_id) must precede consume(cid, item_id)
+produce(pid, item_id) must precede consume_all()
 ```

 ```